Natural capital sustainable investing report

 Important disclosures

-7 100% of our forests were certified under either the Sustainable Forestry Initiative (SFI) or Forest Stewardship Council (FSC), and some of our forests in Australia and New Zealand carry dual FSC and Programme for the Endorsement of Forest Certification (PEFC) accreditation.
+8 As of year-end 2023, 100% of our forests were certified under either the SFI or FSC, and our forests in Australia and New Zealand carry dual FSC and PEFC accreditation.
 As a condition of certification, forests must have management plans, including consideration of biodiversity.
-8 Certification is by Leading Harvest and is based on an annual assessment of the conformation to its Farmland Management Standard.
-Most current data is shown.
-Includes farms employing one or more of the following practices: conservation tillage or no till, cover vegetation/crop; crop residues, crop rotation, intercropping, nonproductive vegetation, rotational grazing, and soil amendment.
+9 Includes farms employing one or more of the following practices: conservation tillage or no till; cover vegetation/crop; crop residues; crop rotation; intercropping; non-productive vegetation; rotational grazing; and soil amendment.
 10 Sensitive lands are defined as lands whose attributes may lend themselves to management for purposes not related to timber production.
 They typically are deemed critical habitat for sensitive or endangered species or are lands with high scenic, historical, cultural, or recreational values.
 We actively seek out and work closely with public agencies and environmental groups to consummate conservation transactions and initiatives that will protect these lands.
-As a fiduciary, we cannot simply give away our investors’ lands, but we work diligently to conclude transactions that preserve the lands while providing a fair return to our clients.
+Land preservation transactions are conducted on behalf of clients in accordance with the terms of the investment mandate, and in seeking to generate overall risk-adjusted returns on their assets.
 Protection may include moving the land into public or conservation group ownership or placing permanent restrictions on how it can be managed, such as through a conservation easement.
 11 Forests with conservation designation include land bearing one or more of the following designations: old growth forest, forest ecosystem of high conservation value, high-conservation value forest, conservation easements, areas with restricted management due to presence of threatened and endangered species, areas of culture or historical significance, and buffer areas such as stream management zones and riparian management zones.
-Year-on-year change may be affected by asset acquisitions and/or dispositions in addition to new conservation designations on the existing land base.
+Year-on-year change may be affected by asset acquisitions and/ or dispositions in addition to new conservation designations on the existing land base.

 acres of land are open for public access12

 Source: Manulife Investment Management.
-All data is as of December 31, 2023.
-Please refer to the 2023 natural capital sustainable investing report for details.
+All data is as of December 31, 2024.
+Please refer to the 2024 natural capital sustainable investing report.

-12 Access of any type, including by permit, exclusive recreation lease, or open public access.
-13 Includes North America staff only.
-Based on employee self-identification.
-14 Combined result for timberland and agriculture in 2023 Gallup employee engagement survey.
+12 Access of any type, including by permit, exclusive recreation lease, or unrestricted open public access.
+13 Includes North America staff as voluntarily reported in Workday only.
+5 Leadership includes all timberland and agriculture staff at the level of director or higher (including AVP, VP).
+14 Combined result for timberland and agriculture in 2024 Gallup employee engagement survey.

 Collaboration